-Rare Vascular Disease: Our therapeutic candidate, AMB-101, is a first-in-class gene therapy for treating a rare form of vascular disease striking the limbs of young people and for which there is no acceptable standard of care (other than amputation).
+1. AMB-301 For Rare Vascular Disease: Our flagship candidate product, AMB-301, is a first-in-class gene therapy for treating a rare form of vascular disease with no widely acceptable standard of care (other than amputation for some patients).
 This disease is rare in the US (roughly 50,000 patients) but more widespread elsewhere.
-AMB-301 is a first-in-class gene therapy candidate that uses a clinically tested AAV vector to deliver and over-express E-selectin in diseased tissues to jumpstart healing.
+AMB-301 uses a clinically tested AAV vector to deliver and over-express E-selectin in diseased tissues to jumpstart healing.

 For more information on our pipeline, feel free to contact us directly